 FAQ’s and Serving Suggestions:

 Most local cooks who have worked with octopus all their life recommend freezing a fresh octopus before cooking to ensure you have a really tender octopus for your final dish.
 The freezing process breaks down the tough fibers in the octopus, which results in a tender, flavorful grilled tentacle.
-For this reason, I like to buy either frozen whole octopus, or the poached octopus tentacles I used in this recipe.
-I’ve included instructions for both in the recipe card, so you’ll be set either way!
+For this reason, I like to buy either frozen whole octopus, or the poached (and chilled) octopus tentacles I used in this recipe.
+I've included instructions for both in the recipe card, so you'll be set either way!

 Yes!
 This is a delicious dish either as a main course, or a starter.
-If serving as a starter, I recommend cutting the tentacles into bite-sized smaller pieces and serving them in a dish of the delicious sauce.
-If you’re presenting them as part of a buffet, include toothpicks so your guests can easily dish out a few pieces.
-Check out my Mediterranean Charcuterie Board recipe for more ways to serve grilled octopus!
+If serving as a starter, I recommend cutting the tentacles into smaller, bite-sized pieces and serving them in a dish of the Greek vinaigrette.
+If you're presenting them as part of a buffet, include toothpicks so your guests can easily dish out a few pieces.

 To store, wrap grilled octopus tightly and store in the refrigerator for up to 72 hours.
 If you leave it soaking in the vinaigrette, it will be even more delicious on the second day.